Updated: Jun 30

 It is possible to have an audiobook recorded with very little up-front costs.
 Some narrators work off a contract that guarantees them a percentage of revenue, allowing some breathing room for the author that needs the product’s sales before they can afford the costs.
 Others allow you to pay all costs up front, including the performance and sound recording rights.
 However, finding quality narrators willing to work within this model is difficult.
 When you consider that selling through platforms like Audible will cut further into your pockets by taking 60% of each sale, you begin to see why the average audiobook price is between $20-$30.

 While the increasing popularity of audiobooks, the platforms they are offered on, as well as the devices used to listen to them are all excellent reasons to consider offering your books in this format, they may not be the best route for an indie author to take.
 Careful consideration of what your customers are asking for, what your goals are for your author brand, and whether the high costs involved in having an audiobook recorded and edited, should first be made.

-As I am currently going through the process of having my novel, The Raven’s Call, made into an audiobook, I will use next month’s blogpost to dive deeper into what to expect during the recording and editing steps.
+I concluded that the exposure and experience of going through this process was worth the price.
+As I am currently having my novel, The Raven’s Call, made into an audiobook, I will use next month’s blog post to dive deeper into what to expect during the recording and editing steps.